 The Old City was misnamed.
-It had never been a city in of itself, but merely one precinct of a great ancient metropolis that had fallen into ruin over the centuries and been gradually buried by later settlements.
-While elsewhere the ancient city had vanished however, the precinct containing the Old City had been left alone.
-It was as if it were protected, but by what, or whom, nobody knew.
+It had never been a city in and of itself, but one precinct of an ancient metropolis that had fallen into ruin over the centuries and been buried by later settlements.
+Unlike the other precincts however, the Old City had been left alone.
+It was as if it was protected - but by what, or whom, nobody knew.
 Everyone agreed on one thing though: it was a haunted place.
 Elaborate, fantastical tales had developed about the great curse said to lie upon it, and it had long ago been walled up by superstitious kings and leaders and left to crumble away.

 An ancient cemetery lay on the other side of the wall.
 Faintly-remembered stories referred to it as a place of evil, but otherwise nothing was known about it.
 Beyond it the Northern Wilds stretched away into strangely regular hills shrouded in mist.
 A range of dreamlike mountains lay on the horizon.

-Only one entrance to the Old City now remained: at its southern border, opposite a vacant piece of land called Killing Field.
-A pair of wrought iron gates stood here.
+There was only one entrance to the Old City: at its southern border, opposite a vacant piece of land called Killing Field.
+A pair of wrought iron gates stood there.
 They were always locked.

 "How do we get in?"
 Carmen said.